roblatour/OMVBackup/README.md

 - provides uninterrupted direct, SSH, and OMV managed file accesses through out the backup and compress processes
 - takes the OMV web interface offline and puts the OS drive in read only mode for the time needed to do the backup
 - optionally deletes the uncompressed backup image file after the compressed backup image file has been created
-- no rebooting needed
+- no rebooting is required

 ## Testing results
-Tested was completed on a Raspberry Pi 5, running Armbian 6.6.41-current-bcm2712 and OMV 7.4.3-1 (Sandworm), from a 32 GB USB thumb drive.
+Tested was done on a Raspberry Pi 5, running Armbian 6.6.41-current-bcm2712 and OMV 7.4.3-1 (Sandworm), from a 32 GB USB thumb drive.
 The backup image was written to an OMV managed SSD drive.

 Run times:
 - approximately 16 minutes to create the backup file (uncompressed)